Help

 How do I report a bug (crash, freeze, error, etc.)?

-If you spot an error or “bug” in any of the Mission US games, please make sure that you are running the most recent version of Adobe Flash Player on your computer.
-If the error persists, please report it to us by emailing us at MissionUS@thirteen.org.
+If you spot an error or “bug” in any of the Mission US games, please report it to us by emailing us at MissionUS@thirteen.org.
 Be sure to send us the following information:

-1) Let us know which mission you were playing, which version (streaming or downloadable), whether you are using a Mac or PC, which operating system, and which web browser (e.g. Internet Explorer, Firefox, Chrome).
+1) Let us know which mission you were playing, which version (streaming or downloadable), whether you are using a Mac, PC, Chromebook, or iPad, which operating system, and which web browser (e.g. Internet Explorer, Firefox, Chrome).

 2) Give us a detailed description of the bug.
 During which part/scene in the game did the bug occur?
 What happened before the error occurred and what did you see on screen?
 Did any error messages pop up?
 Were you able to recreate the bug more than once?